Creating Yogi Living Ashram was my toughest adventure but after much work, it has become the magical place I imagined it could be.

 From Dream To Reality

-A personal journey
+A personal journey and new friends

 I have met knowledgeable, wise and interesting people.
 New horizons have opened and I have gained much knowledge, especially a deeper understanding of myself.
 I have taken on roles that were foreign to me, becoming an entrepreneur, leader, organizer and manager.
 I am not a natural leader and found it particularly difficult to assume authority.
 That’s a process I’m still working on.